the1lab/1lab/README.md

 * Iosevka (as iosevk-abbie): Either build it yourself or get mine [here](https://files.amelia.how/3OYp.xz), as a xz'd tar.
 Put the `woff2` and `ttf` directories of the tar under static/.

-## Contributing

-Before submitting a merge request, please check the items below:

-- [ ] The imports are sorted (use `find -type f -name \*.agda -or -name \*.lagda.md | xargs support/sort-imports.hs`)

-- [ ] All code blocks have "agda" as their language.
-This is so that tools like Tokei can report accurate line counts for proofs vs. text.

-- [ ] Proofs are explained to a satisfactory degree; This is subjective, of course, but proofs should be comprehensible to a hypothetical human whose knowledge is limited to a working understanding of non-cubical Agda, and the stuff your pages link to.

-The following items are encouraged, but optional:

-- [ ] If you feel comfortable, add yourself to the Authors page!
-Add a profile picture that's recognisably "you" under support/pfps; The picture should be recognisable at 128x128px, should look good in a squircle, and shouldn't be more than 200KiB.

-- [ ] If your contribution makes mention of a negative statement, but does not prove the negative (perhaps because it would distract from the main point), consider adding it to the counterexamples folder.

-- [ ] If a proof can be done in both "cubical style", and "book HoTT style", and you have the energy to do both, consider doing both!
-However, it is **completely file** to only do one!
-For instance, I (Amélia) am much better at writing proofs "book-style".